 Indiana bats (Myotis sodalis, federal- and state-listed endangered) and Northern long-eared bats (Myotis septentrionalis, federal-listed threatened) may occur near the project area.
 Both of these species of bats hibernate during winter months in caves and mines.
 During the summer months, they roost and raise young under the bark of trees in wooded areas, often riparian forests, and upland forests near perennial streams.
 During project activities, avoid degrading stream quality and where possible leave snags standing and preserve mature forest canopy.
-If any trees need to be removed for your project, please contact the U.S. Fish and Wildlife Service for further coordination under the Endangered Species Act.
+If any trees need to be removed for your project, please contact the USFWS for further coordination under the Endangered Species Act.

-The project location submitted and evaluated is within the geographic range of nesting Bald Eagles in Missouri.
-Bald Eagles

-(Haliaeetus leucocephalus) may nest near streams or water bodies in the project area.
+The Proposed Action area is within the geographic range of nesting Bald Eagles in Missouri.
+Bald Eagles (Haliaeetus leucocephalus) may nest near streams or water bodies in the project area.
 Nests are large and fairly easy to identify.
 Adults begin nesting activity in late December and January and young birds leave the nest in late spring to early summer.
 While no longer listed as endangered, eagles continue to be protected by the federal government under the Bald and Golden Eagle Protection Act.
 Work managers should be alert for nesting areas within 1500 meters of project activities and follow federal guidelines if eagle nests are seen.

-The submitted project location is within the range of the Gray Myotis (i.e., Gray Bat) in Missouri.
+The Proposed Action area is within the range of the Gray Myotis (i.e., Gray Bat) in Missouri.
 Depending on habitat conditions of your project's location, Gray Myotis (Myotis grisescens, federal and state-listed endangered) could occur within the project area, as they forage over streams, rivers, lakes, and reservoirs.
 Avoid entry or disturbance of any cave inhabited by Gray Myotis and when possible, retain forest vegetation along the stream and from the cave opening to the stream.
-The project location submitted and evaluated is located within or adjacent to the Mississippi or Missouri rivers.
+The Proposed Action area is located within or adjacent to the Mississippi or Missouri rivers.